 Anxiety and Addiction

-The Limbic System and the Cycle of Self-Medication
+The limbic system and the cycle of self-medication

-In previous blogs, we have discussed the matter of the limbic system of the brain as being the focus of addiction.
-The limbic system apparatus is the fight or flight part of the brain, but it is much more than that.
+In previous blogs, we discussed the matter of the limbic system of the brain as being the focus of addiction.
+The limbic system apparatus is the fight-or-flight part of the brain, but it is much more than that.
 The addiction center, mood and attention, parts of memory and rage and sex are all regulated in part by the limbic system.

 One of the behaviors seen in persons with addiction that is disproportionate to the rest of the population is anxiety.
-Anxiety’s self-treatment with drugs and alcohol gives an individual temporary relief, but there is long term damage done to the mechanisms that help relieve the symptoms of anxiety.
-This cycle of self-medication and rebound anxiety digs a deeper and deeper hole for the addicted person making treatment and breaking this downward spiral harder and harder as time goes by.
+Anxiety’s self-treatment with drugs and alcohol gives an individual temporary relief, but there is long-term damage done to the mechanisms that help relieve the symptoms of anxiety.
+This cycle of self-medication and rebound anxiety digs a deeper and deeper hole for the addicted person, making treatment and breaking this downward spiral harder and harder as time goes by.

-For a moment, let us forget about the underlying cause for the anxiety.
-(Not that getting to the underlying factors is not important.
-I just need to discuss what keeps it going in addiction.)
+For a moment, let us forget about the underlying cause of anxiety.
+(Not that getting to the underlying factors is not important; I just need to discuss what keeps it going in addiction.)
 Let us, for the sake of argument, say that the person in question always remembers being anxious and nervous and never felt that anything would take care of the anxiety short of drugs and alcohol.
 Also, let’s assume the person is one of those individuals who had the right genetic make-up for addiction.

 This hyper-anxiety can last for weeks or months if not properly monitored and treated.
-If the detox is not done gradually and appropriately, the person leaves treatment, goes back to the former use and then gets blamed by the medical care system for their relapse.
+If the detox is not done gradually and appropriately, the person leaves treatment, goes back to the former use, and then gets blamed by the medical care system for their relapse.

 I had a patient here yesterday who was coming out of her skin because of protracted withdrawal.
-We got behind on her medications and she needed some additional time for withdrawal.
+We got behind on her medications, and she needed some additional time for withdrawal.
 Her symptoms were panic and extreme restlessness and anxiety.
 She is feeling better today.
 She understands that the medications will continue to be withdrawn day by day.

 There is a lot of fear for people going through withdrawal.
 It is like putting someone on the high dive at the pool when they have a fear of heights.
 For someone who does not want to jump, it is much more humane to walk them back down the ladder one step at a time.